AutumnMeowMeow/casciian/wiki/High-Level-Design.md

   widget/window draw in reverse-Z-order (the coordinate space is right-handed, so positive Z is away from the user).
 Any Cell can cover any other Cell during this.

-* For a GUI/Swing screen, Casciian has to build the whole frame (Swing by default is triple-buffered) and then push the frame to the actual OS.

 * For an Xterm screen, ideally only the changed Cells will be output.
   Casciian will use Synchronized Output when it detects support for